 “All the most powerful ideas in history go back to archetypes …the central concepts of religion, science, philosophy and ethics are no exception to this rule.
 These archetypes are “typical dispositions” of the unconscious, ways in which we are predisposed to organize the world around us”.
 Carl Jung

 My approach to the teaching of Print Media is very liberal.
-The possibilities of combining print with performance, animation, digital imaging, sculpture and installation is encouraged in my classes when these applications seem appropriate for the best resolution of a student work.
+The possibilities of combining print with performance, animation, digital imaging, sculpture and installation are encouraged in my classes when these applications seem appropriate for the best resolution of a student's work.